skynet-guide/docs/pages/guides/sia/renting/introduction.en.md

 Now if you understand all that and still wish to rent on Sia, feel free!
 Check out the [Renting Guide](/guides/sia/renting.html).

 ---
-*Written by: Covalent & Danger, Last Edit: October 26, 2021*
+*Written by: Covalent & Danger, Last Edit: Febuary 26, 2022*